 Hidden Cameras, Audio Bugs, and GPS Devices: What’s Legal in Delaware?
 Could Someone Be Spying on You?

 We’ve all become more accustomed to how technology impacts our lives.
-We can now use our smartphones or web cams for video chatting.
-We rely on email and instant messaging platforms.
+We can now use our smartphones or web cams for video chatting and rely on email and instant messaging platforms.
 Cell phones, texting, and voice assistants such as Alexa and Siri are the norm.
 All of this technology is great, but it isn’t always used with good intentions.

 In Delaware, hidden cameras, audio bugs, and GPS tracking devices are inexpensive technological wonders that can be acquired by anyone.
 They don’t necessarily take a lot of technical know-how to set-up and use.
 They are, in fact, often used to spy on people just like you.
 So, when it comes to hidden cameras, audio bugs, and GPS tracking devices, what’s legal in Delaware?
 Could your privacy be at risk?